freesewing/markdown/newsletter/2021q3/en.md

 video instructions.
 And honestly, once you understand how FreeSewing works, how could you not get hooked?
 I started entering measurements and watching the magic happen.
 I was so impressed that all of this was available for free, that I became a Patron.
-Joost sent me an e-mail with a link to FreeSewing’s Discord, and that’s where I found out about the contributor calls.
+Joost sent me an e-mail with a link to [FreeSewing’s Discord](https://discord.freesewing.org/) — an online platform for community building — and that’s where I found out about the contributor calls.
 Being a curious person, the rest is history!

 ## How did you become a contributor?